ASJordi/url-shortener-java/README.md

 ## About :computer:

 URL Shortener is a web application that allows you to shorten URLs with a custom alias.
 To do this, it uses MySQL to store the URLs and the aliases.
 Implements a AUTH_CODE to protect the creation of new URLs.
 The application is developed with Java and Jakarta EE.
+Implements JDBC and JPA to interact with the database.

 <img src="src/main/resources/app01.png" alt="app01" width="400"/>
 <img src="src/main/resources/app02.png" alt="app01" width="400"/>